-Traces the foreign relations of Australia with its neighbours in the Asia-Pacific region.
-The period of review is from Australian settlement, although there is an introduction to European colonisation, to the current debate surrounding 'Australia as an Asian nation'.
+This course traces the foreign relations of Australia with its neighbours in the Asia-Pacific region.
+The period of review is from Australian settlement, although there is an introduction to European colonisation, to the current debate surrounding Australia's relations with China.

-1. demonstrate an understanding of the key issues in the history of Australian foreign relations in the Asia-Pacific region;
+1. Demonstrate an understanding of the key issues in the history of Australian foreign relations in the Asia-Pacific region;

 The initial focus is on the first contacts with the Chinese and the development of immigration restriction.
 This is followed by a study of the rise of Japan from the 1880s to the restoration of full Australia-Japan relations in the late 1950s.
 This section of the course will include an assessment of the impact of the Pacific War on Australia's foreign relations and of the role of Japan in Australia's attempts to secure a security treaty with the United States of America.
 There is an assessment of Australia's relations with its neighbours in South East Asia after 1945, with a particular focus on Indonesia, Malaysia and Vietnam.
-Finally, the course surveys the growing importance of Australia's relations with Asia since c.1973, with particular reference to the current debate about Australia's role in the region.
+Finally, the course surveys the growing importance of Australia's relations with Asia since c.1973, with particular reference to the current debate about Australia's role in the region and relations with China.

-This course replaces the following course(s): HIST3210.
-Students who have successfully completed HIST3210 are not eligible to enrol in HIST2210.
+This course replaces HIST3210.
+If you have successfully completed HIST3210 you cannot enrol in this course.

 20 units in History at 1000 level or equivalent.

-In Term Test: Class test
+In Term Test: Class Test (20%)